Nakhoda Ragam Class

 All three vessels have been completed and are awaiting acceptance by the Royal Brunei Navy.

-A dispute between BAE Systems and the Brunei government regarding the acceptance of the vessels is currently the subject of a hearing at the International Court of Arbitration.
+A dispute between BAE Systems and the Brunei Government regarding the acceptance of the vessels is currently the subject of a hearing at the International Court of Arbitration.
 A settlement was reached in June 2007 and Brunei accepted delivery of the vesssels.
-It is understood that the Royal Brunei Navy has no plans to commission the ships and they are likely to be sold.
+However, the Royal Brunei Navy has no plans to commission the ships.
+Ownership remains with Brunei.

 The ship design is a new variant of the F2000 family.
 A high level of automation in the ship allows operation by a crew of 79.
 Accommodation is provided for the crew and an additional 24 personnel if required.